 Contemporary history of the United States.
-Particular attention will be paid to national and presidential politics, the Cold War and its domestic impact, and movements to extend rights to women and minorities.
+Particular attention will be paid to national politics (Truman to Nixon to Reagan), the Cold War and its domestic impact, along with movements to extend rights to women and minorities.
 Addresses GLE Learning Outcomes Humanities (HM), Critical Reading (CR), and Written Communication (WC).